Green-Software-Foundation/sci/Software_Carbon_Intensity/Appendix_A.md

 **Scope of Metric**
 For this metric, the definition of scope around which the SCI will operate is important.
 Scope is the boundary area (https://github.com/srini1978/software_carbon_intensity/blob/dev/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md#software-boundary) within which we will apply the monitoring.
 Since we are talking about software systems, the boundary here is the software boundary as defined in the SCI specification.
-However, we may not be able to apply this uniformly for all software.
-Software varies by architecture , environment, hosting type (dedicated infrastructure vs shared infrastructure vs serverless ) and the implementation of SRE monitoring for SCI varies by these factors .We will discuss these factors below:
+However, we may not be able to apply this uniformly for all software systems.
+Software systems vary by architecture, environment, hosting type (dedicated infrastructure vs shared infrastructure vs serverless) and the implementation of SRE monitoring for SCI varies by these factors.
+We discuss these factors below:

 1) Architecture of Software
 Different application architectures need monitoring differently.
 Consider, for example, the following workloads: